 mixing it was a challenge, with seven different guitar parts (some acoustic, some amplified), several vocal tracks, wurlitzer electric piano, bass, drums, and organ all fighting for attention. i’d never been up against that much stuff before at mixing time. but it was a great thing — to be shaken out of my comfort zone and forced to wrestle with something unfamiliar. that’s what makes you better at what you do, right?

-the next thing i knew, we were recording a whole album. and about two months later, after eight or so recording sessions spread out over november and december, it was finished. the result was the first finished thing i recorded/produced that wasn’t made up of my own material since early 2002, and it was much more fleshed-out than any of the things i was recording for anyone — or myself — back then.
+the next thing i knew, we were recording a whole album. and about two months later, after eight or so recording sessions spread out over november and december, it was finished. the result was the first finished full-length thing i recorded/produced not made up of my own material since 2002, and it was much more fleshed-out than any of the things i was recording for anyone else — or myself — back then.

-i didn’t write any of the songs. but the whole thing was a liberating experience for me. it was a true collaborative effort all the way (outside of the songwriting, which was travis all the way), with both of us playing a lot of different instruments, contributing ideas, throwing different things up in the air to see what landed where. i finally got to do more than just play piano or banjo parts on someone else’s songs. a lot more.
+i didn’t write any of the songs, but the whole thing was a liberating experience for me. it was a true collaborative effort (outside of the songwriting, which was all travis), with both of us playing a lot of different instruments, contributing ideas, throwing different things up in the air to see what landed where. i finally got to do more than just play piano or banjo parts on someone else’s songs. a lot more.

 what we came up with varies quite a bit, from factory gates, which is like some sort of deconstructed gospel/folk-rock hybrid that keeps teetering on the edge of falling apart for its entire run-time only to keep pulling itself back together, to the ambient piano interlude of 73 degrees fahrenheit (which kind of makes me think of some of the work brian eno did with harold budd, right down to the division between one person playing piano and the other providing reverb “treatments”), to the frenetic bluegrass stomp of union buryin’ ground, to the jig-without-typical-celtic-instruments detour that is renée’s song (instead of banjo and mandolin, you’ve got wurlitzer and lead glockenspiel).